 The scanning and imaging of documents, and the online approvals, have all helped us immensely.
 We used to rely on people coming in to physically sign an invoice, but now they can do it electronically, which makes better use of their time and our time.
 It also improves the flow of information that we can provide to our vendors in terms of when payments will be made because we know exactly what stage our invoices are at.

 Yes.
 If anyone wants to see whether a client has paid or not, they can simply access the ‘Payments due’ sales transactions report and see what’s there.
 They can pick up the image of the invoice, and resend it if needs be.
 And they can see notes about what’s happened and if someone is already chasing up the payment.
 It’s giving us a chance to share information, which we didn’t get to do as much before.
 Also, rather than being a weekly report, it’s live.

 I understand that you’ve really enhanced the margins in the maintenance side of your business – how did you do that?

-We do interior fit-outs and provide ongoing maintenance if there are any repairs issues that arise.
+We do interior fit-outs and provide ongoing maintenance if there are any repair issues that arise.
 That planned and reactive maintenance falls under ‘Service Management’ – it’s a brand new Summit product to our business, which was needed as our underlying business has doubled in two years.
 We didn’t anticipate that level of growth and had no system to support it.